IETF-OPSAWG-WG/draft-ietf-opsawg-pcap/draft-ietf-opsawg-pcapng.md

 * Block Total Length: total size of this block, as described in {{section_block}}.

-* Interface ID: specifies the interface these statistics refers to; the correct interface will be the one whose Interface Description Block (within the current Section of the file) is identified by same number (see {{section_idb}}) of this field.
+* Interface ID (32 bits): an unsigned value that specifies the interface to which these statistics refer; the correct interface will be the one whose Interface Description Block (within the current Section of the file) is identified by the same number (see {{section_idb}}) of this field.
+The interface ID MUST be valid, which means that an matching interface description block MUST exist.

-* Timestamp: time this statistics refers to.
-The format of the timestamp is the same already defined in the Enhanced Packet Block ({{section_epb}}); the length of a unit of time is specified by the 'if_tsresol' option (see {{format_idb}}) of the Interface Description Block referenced by this packet.
+* Timestamp (64 bits): the time at which the statistics values were taken; two 32-bit unsigned values, in the same format as defined for timestamps in the Enhanced Packet Block ({{section_epb}}), using the 'if_tsresol' and 'if_tsoffset' values from the Interface Description Block specified by the Interface ID.

 * Options: optionally, a list of options (formatted according to the rules defined in {{section_opt}}) can be present.

-All the statistic fields are defined as options in order to deal with systems that do not have a complete set of statistics.
+All the statistics fields are defined as options in order to deal with systems that do not have a complete set of statistics.
 Therefore, In addition to the options defined in {{section_opt}}, the following options are valid within this block: